tcsvn/activity-assistant/Readme.md

 1. add the repository to the addon-store by pasting `http://github.com/tcsvn/hassio-activity-assistant` into the manage add-on repositories dialog
 2. Ensure that homeassistant uses sqlite as database and that it is available in the configuration folder (for standard installations this is the case)
-3. Search for the "activity-Assistant" addon-on in the Hass.io add-on store and install it.
+3. Search for the "activity-assistant" addon-on in the Hass.io add-on store and install it.
-4. Start the "activity-Assistant" add-on.
+4. Start the "activity-assistant" add-on.
 5. Check the logs of the add-on to see if everything went well.
 6. Ready to go!